 Then along came a tiger . . .

 On April 5, the Bronx Zoo announced that a Malayan tiger tested positive for SARS-CoV-2, the virus that causes COVID-19, after showing symptoms of a cough and decreased appetite.

 And pet owner fear ramped up again.

 The American Veterinary Medical Association (AVMA) acknowledged the tiger on their website that same day and doubled down on their position, stating: “It appears that dogs and cats are not readily infected with SARS-CoV-2, we have little to no evidence that they become ill, and no evidence that those that may be naturally infected spread SARS-CoV-2 to other pets or people.”

 That lines up with the current thinking of other health agencies, including the US Centers for Disease Control.

-Nevertheless, many pet owners remain concerned, so NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, an associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and a member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force.
+Nevertheless, many pet owners remain concerned, so NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, an associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and a contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines.